Modern Slavery Statement for financial year ending 31 March 2025

 Training

-We provide mandatory e-learning training on the Act to all our new joiners.
-It covers the legal requirements, the background and scope of the subject, and the signs and red flags of modern slavery in the supply chain.
-It also includes an assessment of the individual’s understanding of the key modern slavery issues and an 80% pass mark is required in order to complete the training.
+We provide mandatory e-learning training on the Act to all our new joiners to increase awareness, help identify Modern Slavery risks and equip them with the knowledge and tools to respond effectively.
+It covers the legal requirements, the background and scope of the subject, and the signs and red flags of Modern Slavery in the supply chain.
+It also includes an assessment of the individual’s understanding of the key Modern Slavery issues and an 80% pass mark is required in order to complete the training.

-We monitor and assess the completion and effectiveness of the training and provide feedback and support to our people, where needed.
+We continue to monitor and assess the completion and effectiveness of the training and provide feedback and support to our people, where needed.

 Performance indicators